William Russell (merchant): Emigration to America

 The family set sail from Falmouth in an American ship Mary on 14 August 1794, four months after Priestley.
-However, four days after weighing anchor, their ship was intercepted by the French frigate Proserpine, to which the Russells with other British citizens were forced to transfer.
+Four days after weighing anchor, their ship was intercepted by the French frigate Proserpine, to which the Russells with other British citizens were forced to transfer.
 The Marys captain Prebble, stayed with them to give what support he could.
 After being transferred to three different accommodation ships, they finally went ashore at Brest on 26 December, and a few days later travelled to Paris, where they stayed six months.
 The Russells eventually set sail for America aboard the Nancy on 3 July 1795, landing at New York on 19 August.

 The Russells settled at Philadelphia, renting a house at 319 High Street.
 It was here that Priestley stayed the following spring, whilst giving a series of lectures on the evidences of Christianity, at the Universalist chapel in Lombard Street.
 During this time an interested group of English expatriates met with Priestley, seeking his advice in planning the formation of a Unitarian society.
 They first acquired the use of a room at the University of Pennsylvania, and on 21 August 1796 formally organised themselves as The Society of Unitarian Christians in Philadelphia, the first Unitarian congregation in the New World.
 Russell was one of the twenty-one founder members, and for a while acted as their treasurer.